Shubham-Yadav29/first-repo/README.md

 # first-repo
-this is a sample repo made just for learning
+this is a sample repo made just for fun